fedora-python/importpatches/README.md

 In your clone of dist-git, run `git config importpatches.upstream .../cpython`.
 (Replace `.../cpython` with your clone of `fedora-python/cpython`, of course.)
+Alternatively, run `git config` with `--global` to avoid the need to set this in all dist-git clones of Pythons.

 ## Usage